 As you get adjusted to telecommuting, you must set an agreement with your manager as to the hours you're going to work, as well as the schedules of meetings you're going to have.
 Doing so allows you to outline your priorities and maintain a more realistic workflow.
 It will also help if you communicate with your supervisor any challenges that you're facing so that they can manage expectations about your output.

 Utilize accountability tools

 Since the members of the team are spread out in different locations, the use of accountability tools like time tracking software and a management platform is crucial.
 These tools can help you with things like task and project management, collaboration, and communication.
 When you use these tools, you get to establish workflows that show your ongoing contributions.
 You would also be contributing to building a remote work culture within your team.

 Remote working doesn't give you a chance to show your results unless you do it yourself.
 Remember that your company hired you because they believe in your qualifications and abilities, and you can prove that to them by performing your best and showing results.
 Just because you were given the freedom to set up your own workflow and work at your own pace doesn't mean that you have to take advantage of it.
 You can gain credibility if you make an effort to show impressive results.

 Do you find it challenging to shift to a remote work set up?
 Our tool can help make the transition smooth, especially for first-timers.
-Ideal for accountants, it’s an all-in-one management software that makes communication, collaboration, and time tracking a breeze.
-Get in touch with us to give it a try.
+Ideal for accountants, it's an all-in-one that makes communication, collaboration, and time tracking a breeze.